bolajishola/bolajishola/README.md

 💻 New Technologies

-💸 High interest in the Sales and Financial Trends.
+💸 High interest in Sales and Financial Trends.

 🖥 Business Intelligent Analyst.

 👨‍🏫 Data Analysis.

-💻 Skills
+💻 Data Visualization

-👥 Connect With Me

 <!---
 bolajishola/bolajishola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.